National Insurance: Class 4

 Class 4 contributions do not form part of a qualifying contribution record for any benefits, including the State Pension, as self-employed people qualify for these benefits by paying Class 2 contributions.

 NI credits

 People who are unable to work for some reason may be able to claim NI credits (technically credited earnings, since 1987).
 These are equivalent to Class 1 NICs, though are not paid for.
 They are granted either to maintain a contributions record while not working, or to those applying for benefits whose contribution record is only slightly short of the requirements for those benefits.
-In the latter case, they are unavailable to fill "gaps" in past years in contribution records for some benefits.
+In the latter case, they cannot be used to fill "gaps" in past years in contribution records for some benefits.

 Benefits

 The benefit component comprises a number of contributory benefits of availability and amount determined by the claimant's contribution record and circumstances.
 Weekly income benefits and some lump-sum benefits to participants upon death, retirement, unemployment, maternity and disability are provided.